 Data, and the information locked inside, is now recognised as a major source of competitive advantage for all sectors in the economy, and has been the subject of UK government policy and major research initiatives in areas as diverse as healthcare, smart cities, agriculture and the digital economy.

-Researchers across the Scottish Informatics and Computer Science Alliance (SICSA) have been pushing the boundaries of data analytics for some time now and their work over the last decade has anticipated both the ubiquity and the utility of big data.
+Researchers across SICSA have been pushing the boundaries of data analytics for some time now and their work over the last decade has anticipated both the ubiquity and the utility of big data.

 SICSA works alongside The Data Lab Innovation Centre, which is dedicated to helping Scotland capitalise on the growing market in analytics and big data technology.
 We also have a Data Science research theme, which is aimed at further developing a strong and coherent Scottish Data Science research community.